-Teledentistry became widely accepted as a care delivery method after the 2020 pandemic.
-But thanks to the convenience offered to patients, teledentistry is here to stay.
+It became widely accepted as a care delivery method after the 2020 pandemic, but thanks to the convenience offered to patients, teledentistry is here to stay.
 Outside the initial check-up and actual treatment, consultations and routine post-op visits can be performed remotely.
-The virtual interactions offer patients the opportunity to receive your treatment in the comfort of their living room or office.
-The added benefit of leveraging teledentistry is it adds one less reason for patients to rethink or opt-out of their dental appointments.
+The virtual interactions offer patients the opportunity to receive treatment in the comfort of their living room or office.
+The added benefit of leveraging teledentistry is it adds one less reason for patients to rethink or opt out of their dental appointments.

 COVID-19 has added fuel to the fire of dental anxiety among patients.
 The risk of exposure is a valid fear.
 The best way for you to alleviate patient fears is with communication and education.
-Make sure that you convey the safety protocols and measures followed at your practice to reduce the risks from COVID-19.
-Launching targeted email campaigns, updating relevant information on your practice website and on patient portals is an approach that can convey your commitment to patient care and safety and encourage patients to follow through with their appointments.
+Ensure you convey the safety protocols and measures followed at your practice to reduce the risks from COVID-19.
+Launching targeted email campaigns, and updating relevant information on your practice website and patient portals is an approach that can convey your commitment to patient care and safety and encourage patients to follow through with their appointments.

 When you provide your patients with the option to make payments in advance, it reduces the instances of no-shows and benefits your collections and accounts receivable.
 Get paid upfront instead of having to wait for 2-3 months.
 Paying cash in advance leads to a stronger commitment from the patient.
 You can provide this option during patient checkout, especially when both you and your patient agree with the importance of scheduling the next appointment.

-Offering upfront payment at this stage is apt, as the patient is a lot more likely to take action and commit to their oral health.
-Another way to make it easy for them to pay is by providing an online payment portal.
+Offering upfront payment at this stage is apt, as the patient is likelier to take action and commit to their oral health.
+Another way to make it easy for them to pay is by providing an online payment method.
 Make sure that you inform your patient about your prepaid payment options.
 Market it through your campaigns, newsletters, and phone scripts.

 Reminders are an effective way to reduce patient no-shows.
 Plan your appointment reminders and decide on a frequency that works best for your target clientele.
 Start off with a postcard, followed by email and text reminders.
 Add a phone reminder a few days before the scheduled appointment.
 Ensure that you cut down on reminders once you receive confirmation from your patients.
 Practice management software aids you to launch, coordinate and track your recall campaigns effectively.